![]() |

 Right: Angeline (Glowiak) Karpinski (1892-1982) |

-| A relative snapped this shot in the summer of 1959 during a visit from son Edward and |
+| A relative snapped this shot in the summer of 1959 during a visit from son Edward and family.
+The house, built in 1915, included |

-| a large open wooden front porch; however, in the late 1950's, the front section of the |
+| exterior walls of distressed (used) bricks and a large traditional open wooden porch out front; however, in the late 1950's, Jan and |

-| house was extended and enclosed.
-Unfortunately, the original style of brick no longer |
+| Angeline had the front extended and enclosed.
+Unfortunately, at the time of the renovation, the original style brick was no longer |

-| existed and could not be properly matched, so new red bricks were employed, resulting |
+| available and could not be matched, so new red bricks were employed, resulting in an unusual, if not unique, patchwork design. |

-| the third owners of the house, the Martinez family, had lived there eight years and had |
+| 2000, the third owners, the Martinez family, had lived there eight years and had renovated the interior, but the exterior remained |

-| from 1959.
-In conversation, Mrs. Martinez recalled seeing Jan Karpinski's name on the |
+| nearly identical to a 1959 photo.
+In conversation, Mrs. Martinez recalled seeing Jan Karpinski's name on the building blueprints. |

 |